HCCH INTERNSHIP PROGRAMME

 A transcript of academic records refers to documentation of a student's permanent academic record, which usually means all courses taken, all grades received, all honours received, and degrees conferred to a student.

-The HCCH internship programme is open to those currently studying law at the Bachelor, Masters, J.D, and PhD level and to those who have already been awarded a law degree.
+The HCCH internship programme is open to those currently studying law at the Bachelor, Masters, J.D., or Ph.D. level and to those who have recently completed a law degree.

 No, candidates are not required to have prior legal experience.
-However, if they do, they are invited to specify in the application which legal experience they have gained.
+However, if they do, they are invited to describe the details of their legal experience in the application.

 The HCCH internship programme is open to candidates of all ages.
-However, given the type of work involved, the internship programme are primarily targeted towards current students and / or recent law graduates.
+However, given the type of work involved, the internship programme is primarily targeted towards current law students and recent law graduates.

 The HCCH internship programme is open to candidates of all nationalities.
 It is not required that applicants be a national of an HCCH Member.

 Generally, there is not a possibility of being employed at the HCCH after completion of an internship.
-However, should a vacancy arise, it will be posted on the HCCH website and all those interested, including former or current interns, may apply.
+Any vacancies will be posted on the HCCH website and all those interested, including former or current interns, may apply.

-All documentation should be submitted in English or in French (with the exception of the transcript of academic records which can be in its original language).
+All documentation should be submitted in English, French, or Spanish (with the exception of the transcript of academic records which can be in its original language).

 Applicants may provide a letter of recommendation from a Professor of a current or former university or from a current or former employer or professional contact.